Magic Leap will hold a dev conference in October — should you care?

 But unless Magic Leap is ready to make some seriously big news about developments that will actually matter to the general public, it’s too early for a keynote.
 Put aside the widespread negative comments about the company’s past live online demos, which journalists and readers alike generally tore to shreds.
 The core issue to me is that there isn’t a consumer product at this stage (or likely to be coming soon) that’s worthy of a public keynote.

-iFixit tore down a Magic Leap One this week, and concluded that the hardware was rushed out just to get something into developers’ hands.
+iFixit tore down a Magic Leap One this week and concluded that the hardware was rushed out just to get something into developers’ hands.
 In other words, it’s not ready for mainstream customers, and still appears to have plenty of work ahead to get to that point.
-Regardless of how cool the technology may be, pretty much everyone in the tech world saw red flags immediately upon learning that the hardware requires white glove customized fit sessions and (for wearers of glasses) prescription lenses.
+Regardless of how cool the technology may be, pretty much everyone in the tech world saw red flags immediately upon learning that the hardware requires white-glove customized fit sessions and (for wearers of glasses) prescription lenses.

 I have no issue whatsoever with Magic Leap as a company, and applaud it for having both the moxie and wherewithal to create an entire new computing platform: a proprietary display technology, a complete AR headset, a largely new computer, and a new operating system, complete with its own conceptual paradigms.
 There’s a ton to be proud of there, and plenty of people left to educate about how it all works.

-At this point, however, the first-generation hardware is out there and prospective users can choose to buy it (or not) for $2,295.
+At this point, however, the first-generation hardware is out there, and prospective users can choose to buy it (or not) for $2,295.
 Instead of wasting time on speeches and hype, it’s time for Magic Leap to devote all of its resources to (rapidly) finalizing a product people will actually buy.
-Until the price drops radically and user fitting process becomes nearly universal, this technology has no chance of becoming important with anyone except a small pool of wealthy people — most of whom will quickly move on to the first rival platform that gets pricing and fit issues right.
+Until the price drops radically and the user fitting process becomes nearly universal, this technology has no chance of becoming important with anyone except a small pool of wealthy people — most of whom will quickly move on to the first rival platform that gets pricing and fit issues right.
 A keynote won’t bring Magic Leap any closer to that goal, but releasing a viable second-generation headset will.